armadillica/dillo/docs/docs/index.md

 Mention that we extend the indexing process by defining index replicas for returning sorted results.

-## Tags
+## Tags (TODO)
 See config

 ## Post Additional Properties
-This feature allows the support of 'custom' properties within a dillo_post node type.
+This feature allows the support of 'custom' properties within a dillo_post Node Type.
 We define a `POST_ADDITIONAL_PROPERTIES` dict in `config_local.py` and Dillo takes care of the rest.
 For example:

     POST_ADDITIONAL_PROPERTIES = {
         'status_dev': {
             'schema':  {